google-research/football/gfootball/doc/compile_engine.md

 ### Intel processor
 #### Installation with brew version of Python
 It is recommended to use Python shipped with `brew`, because `boost-python3` is compiled against the same version.
-To check which Python 3 is used by default on your set up execute `which python3`.
+To check which Python 3 is used by default on your setup execute `which python3`.
 For Intel-based Macs it should be `/usr/local/bin/python3`.
-If you have a different path and you don't want to change symlinks, create virtual environment with `/usr/local/bin/python3 -m venv football-env` or `$(brew --prefix python3)/bin/python3.9 -m venv football-env`.
+If you have a different path, and you don't want to change symlinks, create virtual environment with `/usr/local/bin/python3 -m venv football-env` or `$(brew --prefix python3)/bin/python3.9 -m venv football-env`.

 We highly recommend using [virtual environment](https://docs.python.org/3/tutorial/venv.html) to avoid messing up global dependencies: